rudyhuynh/front-end-note/redux2.md

 * Each action must has a `type`, we'll need this `type` later, that why we `export` them.

 ## What is this mean?
-* Action is the cause to make our state change, anytime you want to change our state, first create an action.
+* Action is the cause to make the global state change, anytime you want to change the global state, first create an action.

 [Next](redux3.md)